Kiran7007/Interview-Preparation/docs/kotlin.md

 ## Why many Kotlin stdlib functions are inline?

-Many standard-library functions use lambdas heavily.
-Making them inline can reduce lambda-object creation and function-call overhead at the call site.
-This is useful for functions such as `let`, `apply`, `run`, and `forEach`, but inlining can increase generated code size when used excessively.
+- Many standard-library functions use lambdas heavily.
+- Inlining can reduce lambda-object creation and call overhead at the call site.
+- This is useful for `let`, `apply`, `run`, and `forEach`, but excessive inlining can increase generated code size.

 ```kotlin
 listOf(1, 2, 3).forEach { value ->